Click2code/apache-spark-test/README.md

 ## ORDER BY
 ORDER BY guarantees total order in the output

+## Data Types
+Spark SQL and DataFrames support the following data types:

+__Numeric types:__
+- __ByteType:__ Represents 1-byte signed integer numbers.
+The range of numbers is from -128 to 127.
+- __ShortType:__ Represents 2-byte signed integer numbers.
+The range of numbers is from -32768 to 32767.
+- __IntegerType:__ Represents 4-byte signed integer numbers.
+The range of numbers is from -2147483648 to 2147483647.
+- __LongType:__ Represents 8-byte signed integer numbers.
+The range of numbers is from -9223372036854775808 to 9223372036854775807.
+- __FloatType:__ Represents 4-byte single-precision floating point numbers.
+- __DoubleType:__ Represents 8-byte double-precision floating point numbers.
+- __DecimalType:__ Represents arbitrary-precision signed decimal numbers.
+Backed internally by java.math.BigDecimal.
+A BigDecimal consists of an arbitrary precision integer unscaled value and a 32-bit integer scale.
+__String type:__
+- __StringType:__ Represents character string values.
+__Binary type:__
+- __BinaryType:__ Represents byte sequence values.
+__Boolean type:__
+- __BooleanType:__ Represents boolean values.
+__Datetime type:__
+- __TimestampType:__ Represents values comprising values of fields year, month, day, hour, minute, and second.
+- __DateType:__ Represents values comprising values of fields year, month, day.
+__Complex types:__
+- __ArrayType(elementType, containsNull):__ Represents values comprising a sequence of elements with the type of elementType. containsNull is used to indicate if elements in a ArrayType value can have null values.
+- __MapType(keyType, valueType, valueContainsNull):__ Represents values comprising a set of key-value pairs.
+The data type of keys are described by keyType and the data type of values are described by valueType.
+For a MapType value, keys are not allowed to have null values. valueContainsNull is used to indicate if values of a MapType value can have null values.
+- __StructType(fields):__ Represents values with the structure described by a sequence of StructFields (fields).
+  - StructField(name, dataType, nullable): Represents a field in a StructType.
+The name of a field is indicated by name.
+The data type of a field is indicated by dataType. nullable is used to indicate if values of this fields can have null values.

 ## TPC
 Transaction Processing Performance Council (TPC) is a non-profit organization founded in 1988 to define transaction processing and database benchmarks and to disseminate objective, verifiable TPC performance data to the industry.
 TPC benchmarks are used in evaluating the performance of computer systems; the results are published on the TPC web site.